4d/docs/docs/Notes/updates.md

 - 4D 19 R3 uses a stronger hashing algorithm for 4D user passwords: Bcrypt.
 This new algorithm is automatically used when a password is changed using the Tool Box, the `CHANGE PASSWORD` command, or the `Set user properties` command.
 Once a password is modified, opening the database with a version prior to 4D 19 R3 will cause an authentication denial for this account.
 If you use 4D passwords, it is highly recommended to backup the .4db file (binary databases) or directory.json file (projects) before upgrading to 4D 19 R3 or later.
 - For accuracy, the `4D digest` constant has been renamed `4D REST digest`.

 - End-of-line and BOM management for XML commands: When opened in 4D 19 R3, projects or databases created with previous releases behave differently regarding default end-of-line characters and BOM management in XML documents: line feed (LF) characters are used instead of CR (on macOS), and byte order marks (BOM) are not included.
 This allows a better compatibility with VCS tools.
-If necessary, you can restore the v19 R2 behavior using the `XML SET OPTIONS` command.
-In projects or databases converted from versions prior to 19 R2, these options are managed by two compatibility settings.
+If necessary, you can restore the 4D 19 R2 behavior using the `XML SET OPTIONS` command.
+In projects or databases converted from releases prior to 19 R2, these options are managed by two compatibility settings.
 - Runtime Explorer shortcut removed in built projects: The **Cmd/Ctrl+Shift+F9** shortcut does no longer display the Runtime Explorer window in single-user merged project applications.
 This shortcut can now be a user application shortcut.
 You can call the Runtime Explorer window using the new `OPEN RUNTIME EXPLORER` command.
 - Extended debugging capabilities with 4D Server: In interpreted mode, 4D Server can now debug all kinds of processes, including scalable web sessions.
 This is available when the debugger is attached to the server or to a remote client.
 *Warning: In interpreted mode, in order to make extented debugging available on the server machine, all server processes are now automatically executed in cooperative mode when the debugger is attached to the server (default setting).
-This can have a significant impact on the performance of your converted applications when they run with 4D Server v19 R3 and higher.
+This can have a significant impact on the performance of your converted applications when they run with 4D Server 19 R3 and higher.
 To restore preemptive execution on the server in this case, all you need to do is detach the debugger from the server (and attach it to a remote client if necessary).*
 - On Windows, 4D projects and databases created with 4D 19 R3 and higher use the [DirectWrite API](https://docs.microsoft.com/en-us/windows/win32/DirectWrite/direct-write-portal) in forms.
 This API improves text rendering, especially in high DPI configurations.
 DirectWrite is used for text rendering with static and input text, checkboxes, buttons, and radio buttons.
 Note that listboxes already use DirectWrite.
 A compatibility option allows you to enable DirectWrite in projects and databases created with previous 4D versions.
 - If you use components compiled with 4D 19.0 for Silicon (Apple ARM CPUs) which call the `Count parameters` command, we recommend to recompile them with 4D 19 R3 to provide compatibility with 4D 19 R3 and future releases.
 If a component is not compiled for Silicon, there is no need to recompile.